This page explains how to run a pipeline on Google Cloud using Nextflow.

 Viewing output of Nextflow pipeline

-After the pipeline finishes, you can check the output as well as any logs, errors, commands run, and temporary files.
+After the pipeline finishes, you can check the output and any logs, errors, commands run, and temporary files.

 The pipeline saves the final output file, results/qc_report.html